Gordon Lunan: Gouzenko Affair

 In September 1944, Igor Gouzenko, a 25-year-old cipher clerk at the Soviet Embassy, learned that he was to be recalled to the Soviet Union.
 The Soviet Union had been devastated by the Second World War and the standard of living in his country could not compare to that afforded by his post in Canada.
 Zabotin was able to delay his return by insisting he could not be spared until a replacement could be found and trained.
 In July 1945, however, his replacement arrived from Moscow and Gouzenko's departure seemed inevitable.
 Eager to avoid repatriation, he gathered more than 100 documents that implicated a number of Canadians – including Lunan – and defected from the embassy on September 5.
 Prime Minister William Lyon Mackenzie King responded later that year by signing a top-secret Order-in-Council (P.C.
 6444) passed under the authority of the War Measures Act.
 It allowed police to detain suspects without evidence and suspended the suspects' right to legal counsel.

 Rose had received news of Gouzenko's defection on September 6.
 He passed along the news to his contacts, telling them, "Lie low.
 Don't talk.
 Nothing will happen."
 He assured Lunan that he was unlikely to face any recourse, as King would be reluctant to upset relations with the Soviet Union.
 As time passed, Lunan appeared to grow more relaxed; on November 7, the anniversary of the October Revolution, Lunan and Rose attended a celebration at the Soviet Embassy.

-For five months, Rose' prediction appeared to hold true; Gouzenko's defection remained a secret.
+For five months, Rose's prediction appeared to hold; Gouzenko's defection remained a secret.
 Prime Minister William Lyon Mackenzie King had been hesitant to get involved out of fear of damaging relations with the Soviet Union and undermining talks about nuclear weapons control.
 Additionally, the Soviet Union had largely ceased its espionage activities within Canada following Gouzenko's defection and the suspects posed no immediate threat to Canadian security.